-Specific rules and consistency of flow networks
+Self-consistency of flow networks

+Throughput manipulator.
 In a flow network there is at least one degree of freedom, called the throughput manipulator (TPM), which sets the network flow.
-More generally, a TPM is a degree of freedom that affects the network flow and which is not directly or indirectly determined by the control of the individual units, including their inventory control.
-Typically, a fixed flow (e.g. flow controller with an adjustable set point) is a TPM.
+More generally, a TPM is a degree of freedom that affects the network flow and which is not directly or indirectly determined by the control of the individual units, including their inventory control.9 Typically, a given flow (e.g. flow controller with an adjustable set point) is a TPM.
 As discussed in more detail below, the location of the TPM is very important.
 In particular, if the flow network has no splits or junctions, then for a given placement of the TPM, there is only one self-consistent inventory control system.